James (Jim) Patrick Haren passed away peacefully in his home, surrounded by his loving family, on February 11, 2020.

 He is remembered for his beautiful smile and gentle spirit by the hundreds of others whose lives he touched.

-A Funeral Mass will be held on Saturday, April 25th, at 12:00 pm (noon), at St. John the Baptist Catholic Church at 10010 Carolina Trace Road, Harrison, OH.
-Visitation will take place at the church from 11:00 am to 12:00 pm, and a reception will follow the mass in the church hall.
+A Memorial Funeral Mass will be held at a later date, at St. John the Baptist Catholic Church at 10010 Carolina Trace Road, Harrison, OH.

 At a future date, Jim will be interred at Riverside Cemetery in Troy, OH alongside his loving wife, Donna.

 The family asks that in lieu of flowers donations be made to the National Shrine of St. John Neumann or to the National Multiple Sclerosis Society